-Whether you are an avid DIYer or a homeowner who is going through the renovation process, knowing the specific parts of a staircase as well as the relevant IRC (International Residential Code) measurements is essential.
-We would also recommend using the following descriptions and measurements to check if a preexisting staircase in your property is up to code.
+Understanding the standard size of stairs for residential spaces is crucial for ensuring safety, and compliance with building codes and creating a functional design.
+Whether you are an avid DIYer or a homeowner who is going through the renovation process, knowing the specific stair parts as well as the relevant IRC (International Residential Code) measurements is essential.
+We would also recommend using the following descriptions and measurements to check if a pre-existing staircase in your property is up to code.

 For commercial stairs that are used by the general public, you need to adhere to the more stringent IBC (International Building Code), but for residential homes, the IRC is enough and is what we will be focusing on.